adsabs/adsabs.github.io/help/search/_posts/2021-04-26-author-search.md

 ## Big Picture

-OK, so what happens when we search for `author:john paul II`?
+OK, so what happens when we search for `author:"john paul II"`?

 First, the query string is turned into an abstract syntax tree (see [search parser](./2021-05-23-search-parser.md) for details) - that is the syntactic (low) level, above it there is the semantic level of parsing and modifications.